 1. The I’m So Busy Excuse

 When I email for answers to questions, to do the job you hired me to do, and I don’t get them — you make me inefficient.
 I hate being made ineffective because being efficient is crucial to how I run my business.

-I always say “sure”!
+I always say, “sure”!
 They can visit my online scheduling app on my website and grab a time slot.
 As a courtesy, I also send that link in an email.
 Then crickets.

 They don’t schedule a time.
-So then, an email reply to the same email with that link that lands in my inbox, “is today good to hook up”?
-No, you never signed up for a time.
-It is pretty standard for me to be booked a week in advance.
-So that tells me you never even visited the link I sent and didn’t respect my time.
+So, an email reply to the same email with that link that lands in my inbox, “is today good to hook up”?
+No, I’m booked — you will see that if you check the link I provided.

 3. The Miss One Deadline After Another Project

 My business practices are spelled out in my Modus Operandi that each new partner receives before doing business.
 In addition, I note time-frames, deadlines, due dates, and what will happen with each.